-The avid pomegranate munchers among you will know all about its most attractive attribute; the way its ruby red jewels burst with a flurry of sweetness onto the palate.
+The avid pomegranate munchers among you will know all about its most attractive attribute; the way its ruby red jewels burst with a flurry of sweetness onto the palate, check Frozen fruits at Berryman for a taste of it.
 But I’m also a prominent advocate of the lesser-known, and used, pomegranate molasses.
 Rich and syrup-like in its consistency, a tablespoon in any salad gives it a sharp sweetness, similar to a balsamic reduction.

 There’s little more to say about what is an incredibly simple “salad”.
 It can be to you whatever you’d like it to be; an inexpensive and easily prepared lunch for a weekday, or a side for dinner alongside a hearty portion of falafel and flatbread.
 But however you enjoy it, be sure to do just that.

 - 200g Israeli (giant) couscous